 Fine Line Tattoos

-Interestingly, mistakes are much more likely to happen with fine line tattoos, and this is due to the fact that when a thinner need is used with a smaller amount of ink, it can be less forgiving than a larger tattoo with thicker lines.
+Interestingly, mistakes are much more likely to happen with fine line tattoos.
+And this is due to the fact that when a thinner need is use with a smaller amount of ink.
+This can be less forgiving than a larger tattoo with thicker lines.

 A small bump is going to be more noticeable with thinner lines.
 As well as this, delicate tattoos are more likely to fade over time, and they can become blurry quicker than a traditional tattoo.